Ecommerce solutions for business growth

 43% of e-commerce traffic comes from Google search (organic) and 26% comes from Google Adwords.
 Wolfgang Digital

-SEO and Goggle Shopping are the main investment areas, and as we can see account for driving visitors to any ecommerce site.
+SEO and Google Shopping are the main investment areas, and as we can see account for driving visitors to any ecommerce site.
 For those digital businesses who are not investing, your audience will be significantly reduced.

 Mobile incompatibility